 The assessment also included supportive and anecdotal evidence.
 Supportive studies provided statistical evidence for changes in reproductive health outcomes in particular programs but lacked a control group.
-These studies do not account for the possibility that something other than the program itself could cause the change in outcome indicators.
+These studies do not account for the pos-

+Programs appear to be more effective in influencing knowledge and attitudes than in changing behaviors. sibility that something other than the program itself could cause the change in outcome indicators.
 Anecdotal evidence from observations, focus groups, or case studies can provide valuable insight into youth behavior and program operations but, taken alone, cannot lead to valid conclusions about program impact.
 All study designs have some limitations: those with intervention and control groups, quantitative studies without a control group, and anecdotal or qualitative evidence.
 All three types, however, are useful in evaluating programs and policies.